UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 }
 ```

-We repeat the steps conducted for `ds_train` dataset split for `ds_test` as well.
+We repeat the steps performed for the `ds_train` dataset split for the `ds_test` as well.
 Please refer to the [complete code example for dataset split preparation](https://github.com/UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/blob/main/src/sparta/absa/aspects.py#L9-L36).

 ### Create a Model

 Unfortunately, the HuggingFace framework does not provide a dedicated model for aspect-based sentiment analysis.
-Thus, we need to derive a class for sequence classification model and adapt it:
+Therefore, we need to derive from an existing class for sequence classification model and adapt it:

 * For `roberta-base` and `-large` - [RobertaForSequenceClassification](https://huggingface.co/docs/transformers/v4.43.4/en/model_doc/roberta#transformers.RobertaForSequenceClassification)
 * For `xlm-roberta-base` and `-large` - [XLMRobertaForSequenceClassification](https://huggingface.co/docs/transformers/v4.43.4/en/model_doc/xlm-roberta#transformers.XLMRobertaForSequenceClassification)
 * For `facebook/xlm-roberta-xl` and `-xxl` - [XLMRobertaXLForSequenceClassification](https://huggingface.co/docs/transformers/model_doc/xlm-roberta-xl#transformers.XLMRobertaXLForSequenceClassification)
 * For `microsoft/(m)deberta-v3-base` and `-large` - [DebertaV2ForSequenceClassification](https://huggingface.co/docs/transformers/model_doc/deberta-v2#transformers.DebertaV2ForSequenceClassification)

-Derived model need to provide the `forward()` method that takes all necessary parameters from our dataset, i.e., input IDs, attention masks, aspect masks, and labels.
+The derived model needs to implement the `forward()` method, which takes all necessary parameters from our dataset, i.e., input IDs, attention masks, aspect masks, and labels.

 ```python
 from typing import Optional